gorhill/uBlock/CONTRIBUTING.md

 1. Submit **bugs/issues only**.
     - Bugs occur, I will fix them.
+1. The logger is the tool of choice to use to help diagnose issues.
 1. Do **NOT**:
     - Submit design ideas.
     - Submit feature requests.